LukasW01/m223-terminkalender-doodle/README.md

 > https://www.mongodb.com/docs/manual/installation/

-5. Edit `MongoDB.java`

-Edit the database connection in the `MongoDB.java` file to match your environment.
+5. Edit the database connection in the `MongoDB.java` file to match your environment.

 6. Run the application